 Needless to say that the habitat diversity accommodates an equally rich diversity of fauna & flora and there are many typically African species present (leopard, cheetah, brown hyaena, caracal, African wildcat, elephant, southern white rhino, giraffe, sable antelope, waterbuck, greater kudu, eland, Burchell’s zebra, mountain zebra, oryx, blue wildebeest, black wildebeest, red hartebeest, impala, springbok, warthog, common duiker, steenbok and klipspringer and many smaller mammal species).

-On this expedition we are working with the Namibian Ministry of Environment and Tourism, the United Nations Development Programme (UNDP), the University of Namibia, the Namibia Polytechnic University, as well as other local authorities and communities.
-Swarovski Optik, Motorola, Vectronic Aerospace, mtc Namibia and the Yves Rocher Foundation also support this expedition.
+On this expedition we are working with the Institute for Zoo and Wildlife Research, the Namibian Ministry of Environment and Tourism, the United Nations Development Programme (UNDP), the University of Namibia, the Namibia Polytechnic University, as well as other local authorities and communities.
+Swarovski Optik, BUFF® and Motorola also support this expedition.